 COCOA BUTTER

 I love using cocoa butter on my skin.
-In fact, you will find it in my whipped body butter, deodorant, and lip balm.
+In fact, you will find it in my whipped body butter recipe, homemade baking soda-free deodorant, and homemade lip balm.
 It is uber moisturizing and rich in essential vitamins for healthy skin.

 Cocoa butter forms a protective barrier on the skin, trapping in moisture.
 It can protect the skin against sun damage, slow down the signs of aging, and improve blood flow.